alyssaruth/crossnumber-solver/README.md

     // A palindromic number containing at least one 0 "9A" to simpleClue { value -> isPalindrome(value) && containsDigit(0)(value) },

-    // A factor of 6D
+    // A factor of 6D - this also generates the reciprocal clue (that 6D is a multiple of 19A) *"19A".isFactorOf("6D"),
-    "19A" to isFactorOfRef("6D"),

     // This number is both square and tetrahedral.
     "39A" to simpleClue(::isSquare) + simpleClue(::isTetrahedralNumber),

-    // An odd number.
-Also, the clue for 16A is: The sum of the digits of 8D, so here we also encode the "reciprocal" relationship
-    "8D" to simpleClue(isOdd) + transformedEqualsRef("16A", ::digitSum)
+    // The sum of this number’s digits is 16A.
+This generates the reciprocal too *"8D".transformedEquals("16A", ::digitSum)
 )
 ```